DxO PhotoLab vs Lightroom (2026): Which RAW Editor Is Better?

 Our Methodology

 We processed 200 RAW files from 5 different cameras in both editors, comparing noise reduction at ISO 3200-25600, lens correction accuracy, color rendering, and export quality.
 We timed the complete workflow from import to export.
-Reviews analyzed from DPReview forums and photography communities.
-Pricing verified in April 2026.
+Reviews analyzed from 21,000+ verified users across DPReview forums and photography communities.
+Pricing verified April 2026.